-- Waste biomass or wooden raw material needs to be sourced from forest or plantations in the European Union that are certified with Programme for the Endorsement of Forest Certification (PEFC) Sustainable Forest Management Standard or Forest Stewardship Council (FSC) Forest Management Certification. - Waste biomass or wooden raw materials sourcing: Quantify emissions and possible loss of sinks from sourcing or harvesting of the raw material, as included in the Environmental Product Declaration (EPD) requirements for construction products5 and described in the EPD of the engineered wooden building element. - Other raw materials like glues, adhesives, resins, finishing, fire retardents etc: Quantify the emissions caused by manufacturing the amount of other raw material used in the wooden building element. - Emissions from the transport of raw materials to the production facility, as included in the EPD of the engineered wooden building element. - Quantify emissions of the production process of the engineered wooden building elements including energy use in the process and potential other emissions from the production process, such finishing or blowing in-situ. - Quantify CO2 storage or carbon content (kg CO2eq.) in the finished element as defined in the Environmental Product Declaration, laboratory tests or other similar verified documents. - Quantify Duration of the CO2 storage, related to the construction use in specific type of building.
+- Waste biomass or wooden raw materials sourcing: Quantify emissions and possible loss of sinks from sourcing or harvesting of the raw material, as included in the Environmental Product Declaration (EPD) requirements for construction products5 and described in the EPD of the engineered wooden building element. - Other raw materials like glues, adhesives, resins, finishing, fire retardants etc.: Quantify the emissions caused by manufacturing the amount of other raw material used in the wooden building element. - Emissions from the transport of raw materials to the production facility, as included in the EPD of the engineered wooden building element. - Quantify emissions of the production process of the engineered wooden building elements including energy use in the process and potential other emissions from the production process, such finishing or blowing in-situ. - Quantify CO2 storage or carbon content (kg CO2eq.) in the finished element as defined in the Environmental Product Declaration, laboratory tests or other similar verified documents. - Quantify Duration of the CO2 storage, related to the construction use in specific type of building.